 Inflatable paddle boards: Inflatable paddle boards (also known as iSUPs) are great for traveling because they are easy to transport and store.
-An inflatable paddle board is a great way to go if you have limited space.
+If you have limited space, an inflatable paddle board is a great way to go.

-Most inflatable SUPs come with a backpack, pump, and paddle so that you can take them anywhere.
-They are also great for beginners because they can take a beating, and hard boards are easy to damage.
+Most inflatable SUPs have a backpack, pump, and paddle to take them anywhere.
+They are also great for beginners because they can take a beating, and hard boards are easily damaged.

 iSUPs sit up higher in the water, which is excellent for activities like paddle board yoga.

-Hard paddle boards: Hard paddle boards are a bit faster than inflatable paddle boards and better for paddle surfing activities.
-Hard paddle boards have a foam center wrapped with different materials like fiberglass or plastic.
+Hard paddle boards: Hard paddle boards are a bit faster than inflatable ones and better for paddle surfing activities.
+Hard paddle boards have a foam center wrapped with materials like fiberglass or plastic.

 Touring paddle boards are designed for longer distances and have a displacement hull that cuts through the water vs. a rocker hull that simply goes over the water.